forrest-akin/css-layout/README.md

 Congrats!
 Your page should look extremely close to the mockup.
 Take a second look at the mockup and compare it with your styled page.
 Fix any styling that is not an exact replica of the mockup.

 ### Extra credit:
-- [ ] Refactor the CSS to make the site responsive using vanilla css
 - [ ] Sprites are often used for images to reduce the number of image files that need to be sent over HTTP.
 [Create a sprite](http://www.spritebox.net/) of all the images on the page and refactor the site to use sprites.
 - [ ] Implement another mockup using CSS best practices
+- [ ] Refactor to make the site responsive using vanilla css